Rob Paulsen: Career

 Paulsen's first voice acting role came in 1983 with the mini-series G.I.
 Joe: A Real American Hero, where he played Snow Job and Tripwire.
 A few years later, his career launched into more roles such as Cobra Slavemaster and reprising Snow Job and Tripwire on G.I.
 Joe, Corky on The Snorks, Marco Smurf on the later seasons of The Smurfs, Boober in Fraggle Rock, Hadji in The New Adventures of Jonny Quest and the title character Saber Rider and the villain Jesse Blue on Saber Rider and the Star Sheriffs.

 During the 1980s, Paulsen also explored the field of live action films.
 His first film was Eyes of Fire in 1983.
 He played supporting roles in Body Double, Stewardess School, Warlock, and Mutant on the Bounty.
 He appeared in television shows during this time as well, such as MacGyver and St. Elsewhere.
 Paulsen became more prevalent in the world of advertising as well.
-In the 1980s, he had been the announcer for the sitcom Cheers and continued to secure roles as an announcer.
+In the 1980s, he was the announcer for the sitcom Cheers and continued to secure roles as an announcer.
 He appeared as the voice of Mr. Opportunity, spokesman of Honda commercials on TV and radio, the announcer for Buffalo Dick's Radio Ranch, and the spokesman for Lucky Stores, a West Coast grocery store chain, before it was acquired by Albertsons in 1998.
 He provided the voice of Dog in the Taco Bell kids meal commercials from 1996 to mid-1997, with Eddie Deezen as the voice of Nacho the cat.

 However, Paulsen's most famous advertising role was in the original commercial of the now ubiquitous Got Milk? campaign.
 The famous commercial, Who shot Alexander Hamilton in that famous duel?, aired in 1993, and launched the Got Milk? campaign into a successful enterprise.
 Paulsen continues to be one of the most sought-after commercial voice actors in the industry.
 He can be currently heard as the voice of singing Mr. Mini-Wheat in the Mini-Wheats commercials in Canada.

 From 1987 to 1995, Paulsen voiced Raphael and various supporting characters in the original 1987 Teenage Mutant Ninja Turtles series.
 Originally starting as a five-part miniseries, the series continued for ten seasons and 193 episodes.
 It was a great success and became an instant pop culture symbol.
 Paulsen has said that Raphael's voice is very similar to his natural voice.